protomielino/sdclone/packaging/3rdParty-devel/readme.txt

  module.
 The source for each is downloaded from each project's site, patched if necessary, and built.
 This can take considerable time and accesses several different sites.
 See the CMakeLists.txt for the exact sites.(search for URL).
+ The installation also contains a folder 3rdParty/source_info in which you will find the download source for each project.

  =============================================================================
  Windows